code-with-amitk/Code-examples/System-Design/Scalable/Distributed_File_System/GFS/README.md

 <a name="stores"></a>
 ### 2.2.a GFS Master Stores
-#### A. All meta-data
+#### A. All metadata
-- Keeps 64bytes of meta data for each 64MB chunk.
+- Keeps 64bytes of metadata for each 64MB chunk.
   - chunk namespace(think similar to c++ namespaces), Mapping from files to chunks  //These 2 are stored persistant using [long Mutations](/System-Design/Terms)
   - Current location of each chunk's replica, access control information.
     - Chunk location is asked by gfs-master from chunkservers at startup, after that master will updates its DB since all chunkplacement is done by master with regular HeartBeat messages to chunkservers.
+- metadata is stored in [IMDB, In memory database](/System-Design/Concepts/Databases).

 #### B. Operation Logs
 - These are stored on gfs-master disk and remotely both.
 - *Purpose?*